-In sum, we assign each fight a score - the higher the score, the more likely the fight will not go to a decision.
+In sum, we assign each fight a score - the higher the score, the more likely the fight will finish before the allotted time (a finish).
 Various fighter metrics and variables combine to calculate the score.
 Using an increasingly large dataset of fighter histories, we rank every fight with our calculated score.
-A bell curve of data identifies the mean - fights on the higher side of the mean have increasingly higher chances of not going to decision.
+A bell curve of data identifies the mean - fights on the higher side of the mean have increasingly higher chances of finishing before the allotted time.
 Each fight is given a corresponding implied probability of outcome.
 We compare that probability with the odds on offer.
 Through trial and error, and large-data analysis, we have discovered the types of fights and corresponding odds ranges that return a profit in the long run.

 Here are some examples of how it works.

 This was a main event with 5 rounds between two hard-hitting opponents.
 Bookies measured the likelihood of the fight not going to a decision as very high.
 The crowd agreed and odds for the fight going to a decision closed at 3.25 (+225), which translates to 30% implied probability.
 But our model calculated the chance of a decision at 56%, which is a significant margin over the bookie.
 We took the bet with a 9 unit stake.
 The fight was a decision draw and we profited 20 units.